OriginProtocol/origin-dollar/brownie/README.md

 Start console and connect to forked hardhat:
 `brownie console --network hardhat`

-Or connect to a direct forked of mainnet:
+Or connect to a direct fork of mainnet:

 `brownie console --network mainnet-fork`